justin808/justin808.github.io/source/about/index.markdown

 ---
 <p>
-Justin has been passionately writing software since 1985, focusing on Java since 1996 at several startups and with Ruby on Rails the past couple of years.
-Please contact me at <code>justin.gordon</code> at <code>gmail.com</code> if you're interested in Rails consulting.
-This blog is created using
+Justin has been passionately writing software since 1985, focusing on Java since 1996 at several startups and with Ruby on Rails since 2011.
+Please contact me at
+<code>justin.gordon</code> at <code>gmail.com</code> if you're interested in Rails consulting.
+This
-Octopress, as described <a href="../blog/2013/04/27/octopress-setup-with-github-and-org-mode/index.html">here</a>.
+blog is created using Octopress, as described <a href="../blog/2013/04/27/octopress-setup-with-github-and-org-mode/index.html">here</a>.
 </p>
 <blockquote>